mne-tools/mne-cpp/README.rst

     (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.**

-This code is licensed under the BSD 3-clause.
-See LICENSE.txt